-“It gave me so much”, she said while we waited for our dinner in a cozy tavern in Split.
-Spontaneously we decided to spend the evening together although we just met a couple of hours ago in the common room of a Croatian hostel.
+“It changed me so much”, she said while we waited for our dinner served in a cozy tavern in Split.
+Spontaneously she and me decided to spend the evening together although we just met a couple of hours ago in the common room of a Croatian hostel.

-The waiter came with our plates, placed them on the table and poured some white wine in our glasses.
+Perfectly in time, the waiter walked towards us with our orders, placed them on the table and poured some white wine in our glasses.

 “Dobar tek!”
 He wished us a good meal and left.

 “It was my very first trip far away from home.
-Before I quit my job, I never traveled before.
-I must have been crazy to choose Europe as my first real destination thousands of miles away from home.
-Anyway, the idea was so much stuck in my head, that there was no option not to take this adventure.”
+Before I quit my job, I never traveled.
+I must have been crazy to choose Europe as my first destination thousands of miles away from home.
+Anyway, the idea was so much stuck in my head, that there was no excuse not to take this adventure.”

 The Mediterranean salad was delicious.
 We raised our glasses in a toast to this wonderful summer night in good company.
 Some candles on the big table softly lit the surroundings.

 “Shall we order some more wine”, she asked and waived over the waiter.
-We agreed and our glasses got filled up with the sweet grape liquor.
+We agreed and our glasses got refilled with the sweet grape liquor.

 In Slovenia I met this girl, Hanna.
 Her whole arm was full of bracelets in all colors and shapes.
 None was the same.
 They were all unique in their appearance – simple, braided, or knotted with a very difficult technique.
-Apart from her cheerfully covered arms, her whole personality was cheerful and welcoming too.
+Apart from her cheerfully covered arms, her whole personality was similarly cheerful and welcoming.

-“Good choice”, she replied, “I’ll tell you the story behind.
-I have a much older brother.
-One day he was gathering our complete family, including my grandparents, in the living room to make an announcement.
-We stared at him with a questionless expression.
-That never happened before.
-Tomas, my brother, is a very calm person but in this moment while he stood in front of us, he presented a new side of himself.
-His eyes kept looking strong and fixing our glances.
+“Good choice”, she replied smiling.
+“I’ll tell you the story behind.
+It starts with my much older brother.
+One day he was gathering our complete family in the living room, including my grandparents, to make an announcement.
+Everybody was confused as Tomas, my brother, is a very calm person but in this moment while he stood in front of us, he seemed like changed.
+His eyes were glowing.

-“Tomorrow I’m going to leave”, was the reason for the gathering, he explained.
+“Tomorrow I’m going to leave”, he explained the reason for the gathering.

 “I’ll leave the country and I don’t know when I’m coming back.”

 Our jaws dropped.
-None of us could believe what he told us a couple of seconds ago.
+None of us could believe what he has just told us.
 My mother was the first who tried to find appropriate words to clarify the situation.

 “I don’t know yet”, Tomas responded without losing his strong attitude.